 At least one author of each accepted paper must register for CHIIR 2026, and the author(s) or their delegate(s) must present the work at the conference in person.

-The review process for full, perspective, short, demo, and resource papers is double-blind.
-Authors must take all reasonable steps to preserve anonymity in their submission.
-Author names must not appear in the submission, and citations to prior work must be written in the third person.
+The full, perspective, short, demo, and resource paper review process is double-blind.
+Authors must take all reasonable steps to preserve the anonymity of their submission.
+The submission must not include author information; citations or discussion of your prior work should be written in the third person form.

 All submissions must comply with the ACM policy on using Artificial Intelligence.